IdentityServer/IdentityServer3/CONTRIBUTING.md

 The easiest ways to contribute is to open an issue and start a discussion.
 Then we can decided if and how a feature or a change could be implemented and if you should submit a pull requests with code changes.

-## General questions around token-based authentication and architecture
+## General questions around token-based authentication and architecture?
 We monitor the `identityserver3` tag on [StackOverflow](https://stackoverflow.com/questions/tagged/?tagnames=identityserver3&sort=newest).

 ## Feedback and issues?
 Please start a discussion on the [core repo issue tracker](https://github.com/IdentityServer/IdentityServer3/issues).

 ## Bugs and feature requests?
 Please log a new issue in the appropriate GitHub repo: